-Our system's approach differs from human review in applying consistent evaluation criteria.
+\paragraph{The Role of Systematic Evaluation} Our system's approach differs from human review in applying consistent evaluation criteria.
 It evaluates multiple dimensions (methodology, application, prior work) for every paper, maintains uniform depth of analysis across assessments, and applies consistent thresholds for novelty judgments.
 This systematic approach may explain the alignment patterns: when human reviewers disagree due to focusing on different aspects, our system's comprehensive evaluation can align partially with each perspective.